Deep Thermalization and Measurements of Quantum Resources: Extension to the QRT of entanglement

 indicating that the entanglement generated in the projected states closely tracks the entangling power of the unitary $U$ taken in the protocol.
-This analysis demonstrates that our main results are generic in nature and that the QRT of entanglement fully conforms to the behavior outlined in the main text.
+This analysis demonstrates that our main results are generic and that the QRT of entanglement fully reproduces the behavior outlined in the main text.